Links are used on websites to link to content. In Optimizely CMS, the following link types are available by default.

 - External.
 Links to content on other websites or media on file shares.

 - Anchor.
 Links to sections within a page, allowing readers to jump between topics on a page.
+(Also known as "bookmarks" in other applications.)

 You can also use shortcuts, a specific type of link used for navigation and reusing existing website information.
 See All properties editing view.